Ulopeza idyalis

-Ulopeza idyalis is a moth in the family Crambidae.
+Ulopeza idyalis is a species of moth in the family Crambidae.
 It was described by Francis Walker in 1859.
-It is found in Sri Lanka, India, as well as on Borneo and Sulawesi.
+It is found in Sri Lanka, India, and on Borneo and Sulawesi.

+Description

 The forewings have three large costal yellowish-white iridescent semihyaline spots, the middle one much larger than the other two.
 The third is subdivided and forms a very incomplete band by means of two hindward dots.
 The costa and veins are mostly pale luteous (muddy yellow).
 The hindwings are broadly pale yellow along the costa.